Polytrauma83/postgrest-docs/docs/tutorials/tut0.rst

     }
   ]

 With the current role permissions, anonymous requests have read-only access to the :code:`todos` table.
 If we try to add a new todo we are not able.
+On Windows machines remember to use double instead of single quotes.
+Escape the inside ones like this: -d "{\\"task\\": \\"do bad thing\\"}"

 .. code-block:: bash